French kiss

-A French kiss, also known as cataglottism or a tongue kiss, is an amorous kiss in which the participants' tongues extend to touch each other's lips or tongue.
+A French kiss, also known as a tongue kiss, is an amorous kiss in which the participants' tongues extend to touch each other's lips or tongue.
 A kiss with the tongue stimulates the partner's lips, tongue and mouth, which are sensitive to the touch and induce sexual arousal.
 The sensation when two tongues touch—also known as tongue touching—has been proven to stimulate endorphin release and reduce acute stress levels.

 Extended French kissing may be part of making out.
-The term originated at the beginning of the 20th century in America and Great Britain, as the French had acquired a reputation for more adventurous and passionate sex practices.
+The term originated at the beginning of the 20th century in the United States and Great Britain, as the French had acquired a reputation for more adventurous and passionate sex practices.

 French kissing may be a mode for disease transmission, particularly if there are open wounds.

 Description

 A French kiss is an amorous kiss in which the participants' tongues extend to touch each other's lips or tongue.
 A tongue kiss stimulates the partner's lips, tongue and mouth, which are sensitive to the touch and induce sexual arousal, as the oral zone is one of the principal erogenous zones of the body.
 The implication is of a slow, passionate kiss which is considered intimate, romantic, erotic or sexual.
 French kissing is often described as "first base", and is used by many as an indicator of what stage a relationship has reached.
 Extended French kissing may be part of making out.